Dive into the enchanting world of succulents with us in our ultimate succulent guide!

-Plant styling is merging with interior design to create a sophisticated, natural appeal to a space using you guessed it: your favorite plants!
-Style your succulents with hanging planters for a dynamic room bound to wow your guests.
-Hanging planters are similar to terrariums in the sense that you can build your own creations or hang one bold, desert beauty.
-Utilizing hanging planters is a great way to enhance windows or bright spaces.
+Plants and interior design intersect to create a sophisticated, natural appeal to any space.
+Planting your succulents in hanging planters is sure to wow your guests by creating an immersive plant display.
+Similar to terrariums, hanging planters allow you to get creative in your design.
+You can choose multiple small hanging pots to sprinkle around the home, or one large accent piece for a chandelier-like effect.
+Utilizing hanging planters is also a great way to upgrade an alcove or other bright spaces.
 For more plant hanger inspo, check out Plant Styling Tips: Enhance Dull Space With Hanging Plants.

 Last Notes in our Succulent Guide

-Now that you’re well versed in all the basics of succulent care from this succulent guide, it’s time to start a succulent garden of your own.
-Succulent care should be therapeutic and add to your space – so make sure to have fun with the journey!
+Now that we have covered all of the basics of succulent care, it’s time to start a succulent garden of your own.
+Succulent care should never be stressful; use these plants’ ease and resilience to be creative and have fun adding plants to your home!

 How do you figure out what kind of succulent you have?